Retrieval Augmented Generation

 In this example, we demonstrate how to build a RAG application using the LLM module on top of Core 2.
 This will allow us to supplement our LLM with relevant local context to enhance response quality.
 For this tutorial, you will need to have the Local, API, and Vector-DB runtime up and running.
 Check our installation tutorial to see how to do so.

-server on our k8s cluster.
-The deployment manifest for the pgvector
+We need to deploy a pgvector server on our k8s cluster.
+The deployment manifest for the pgvector server is the following:

-!cat manifests/pgvector-deployment.yaml
+!cat manifests/pgvector-deployment.yaml---

 apiVersion: apps/v1